+The Choir at Holy Trinity consists of volunteer singers from the parish and four choral scholars.
 The Choir sings regularly from September through May at all 10:30 AM Sunday services, and for special services such as the traditional Advent Service of Lessons and Carols, Christmas Eve Eucharist, Maundy Thursday, and the Great Vigil of Easter.
 Many services include music employing instrumentation with brass, string, or woodwind instruments.

 Commissioned Choral Works

 The parish has commissioned a number of choral works from major American composers, including Gwyneth Walker, Howard Helvey and Adolphus Hailstork.

 This year we are again joined by four Choral Scholars.
 The choral scholarships are made possible by a grant from the Diocese of Southern Ohio and are part of a broad program of support for the arts that originates in the Miami Episcopal Student Ministry.

 Mayu Uchiyama has been rcognized nationally and internationally for her shimmery timbre and engaging stage presence.
 Her debuting roles include Madame Hertz from Mozart’s Impresario (Miami Opera Theatre), Laurentia from John Duke’s Captain Lovelock (VOXnorthwest), Genevra from Handel’s Ariodante (Summer Music in Tuscany), Cis and Miss Wordsworth (cover) from Albert Herring (Miami Music Festival), and the flirtatious Musetta from Puccini’s La Boheme (University of Redlands).
 She has had the opportunity of working with notable composer Libby Larsen, Robert Kyr, as well as Pink Martini, the Von Trapp Family Singers, and symphonies from Portland and Eugene, Oregon, Seattle, Relands California, and New York.
 Six years of cello gave way to a a focus on voice.